-Godavari river boat capsize: 12 dead, 23 rescued; 'Extremely pained' says PM Modi

-Godavari river boat capsize: 12 dead, 23 rescued; "Extremely pained" says PM Modi
+Godavari river boat capsize: 12 dead, 26 rescued, over 30 missing; Rescue ops continue

-As per latest reports, 23 people have been rescued so far in the incident where a tourist boat carrying 61 people capsized in Godavari river in Devipatnam.
+As per latest reports, 26 people have been rescued so far in the incident where a tourist boat carrying 72 people capsized in Godavari river in Devipatnam.
+Most of the tourists in the boat were from Hyderabad and Warangal in neighbouring Telangana.
+Five of the tourists from Warangal were among the 17 passengers saved by villagers of Tutugunta, police said.

 Andhra Pradesh CM Jagan Mohan Reddy has ordered all available ministers in the district to supervise rescue works at site of incident where a tourist boat carrying 61 people capsized.
 Andhra Pradesh Chief Minister asked for a complete report on the incident and asked to release safety guidelines prepared by an experts committee.